divyansh141/Emotion-Messenger/README.md

 will see how the classification result is displayed the app is quite well annotated too and this is always a good practice to annotate your code so you can share it with others so the annotation indicates that this is  the code for displaying the results each prediction result starts with inputs and the text itself which is input text change line and then output change line and there's a for loop here that seems to retrieve the prediction title and confidence rate title is
 # Tensorflow >Andriod example
 https://github.com/tensorflow/examples/tree/master/lite/examples/text_classification/android
-# Click on code > Download Zip file >Extract the zip file > open lite folder > open expiremental folder  > Text classification > open android studio > open exiting project > Select the file and open > Run it > Your Emulator will run
+## Click on code > Download Zip file >Extract the zip file > open lite folder > open expiremental folder  > Text classification > open android studio > open exiting project > Select the file and open > Run it > Your Emulator will run

-And  positive and negative and the confidence rate and it finishes off with dashes and then right above the code  block that displays the results is the code that sends the text for prediction  time to see where we need to edit in the messenger app template file you will see where we need to fix in the messenger app template there are a lot of java files in this template to look through but we only want access to the actual chat feature of the app you want to have access to what the user is typing and generate a prediction out of that one way to look for the relevant piece of code is to look at the names of the java files however this may be difficult if the names of the files are not well Organized another approach is to look at the design file in the resource folder down on the left go to the layout folder here you can see all the design pages of  the app by sifting through these you can guess where the relevant codes are locate for example here in the activity account xml
+And  positive and negative and the confidence rate and it finishes off with dashes and then right above the code  block that displays the results is the code that sends the text for prediction

+template to look through as we only want access to  actual  feature which the user is sending and generate a prediction

+At the design file in the resource folder down on the left go to the layout folder here you can see all the design pages of  the app by sifting through these you can guess where the relevant codes are locate for example here in the activity account

 Files  can see that fragmentchat.xml is the screen you are looking for below here is the text box where i type messages and the send button the middle here are the conversation history with username at the top now if i find where the send button or the text box is being used inside the code i can find the code that i want to edit  go to the top right and click split you can see the xml beyond the design by clicking on the design element you can also locate the id of the element the one we want to look for is where the message text box and send button is being used the id for the send button is in  underscore sent this id is being used somewhere in the  code to send messages right click and click find usages a frame should pop up indicating all the usage of the send button there is a usage inside the xml and below here is the resource reference in the codes